Last Updated on September 11, 2022 by Dave Farquhar

 But the Atari 2600’s video chip didn’t have a frame buffer.
 A frame buffer is memory the system dedicates for graphics use.

-The Atari 2600 literally didn’t have one bit of graphics memory.
+The Atari 2600 literally didn’t have one single bit of graphics memory.
 Instead, the Atari 2600 drew its graphics one line at a time, and the CPU spent more time redrawing the screen than it did doing anything else.
 That’s one reason why the Atari 2600 version of Pac Man flickers so much.
 And while the Atari 2600 had a ton of colors to choose from, it didn’t have a good way to display very many of them at a time.

 All of this combined for a much simpler display than the computers and game consoles that followed it a few years later.
 Pac Man made the Atari 2600 struggle.
 Pac Man on most newer 8-bit systems could look almost exactly like the arcade version.